smartcontractkit/documentation/docs/Oracle Jobs/jobs.md

 > ✅ NOTE
 >
 > This page describes v2 Chainlink jobs.
 In the Operator UI interface, these are called TOML jobs.
-The v1 jobs are deprecated and will be removed in Chainlink nodes versioned 1.0.0 and later.
+The v1 jobs are removed in Chainlink nodes versioned 1.0.0 and later.
 To learn how to migrate your v1 jobs to v2 jobs, see [Migrating to v2 Jobs](../jobs/migration-v1-v2/).
 If you still need to use v1 jobs on older versions of Chainlink nodes, see the [v1 Jobs](../job-specifications/) documentation.

 ## What is a Job?